sajclarke/reactnative-firebase-template/README.md

 - Install dependencies using `yarn`
 - Run locally using `yarn start`

-## Run on Device Emulator (Android/iOS)
+### Run on Device Emulator (Android/iOS)

 - Run app on Android emulator using `yarn android`
 - Run app on iOS emulator using `yarn ios`

-## Deploy to Google Play store
+## Deploy to Apple app store and Google Play store
-- Refer to official [documentaton] ()
+- Refer to official documentation

 ## Notes
-- When deploying to android or iOS, ensure that your development machine has been setup accordingly
+- When deploying to android or iOS devices/emaulators, ensure that your development machine has been setup accordingly